-- 3 cloves of garlic
+- 3 cloves garlic

-- ½ cup/ 120ml red wine
+- ½ cup red wine

-- 1tsp cinnamon
+- 1 teaspoon cinnamon

-- ½tsp nutmeg
+- ½ teaspoon nutmeg

-- 1tsp sugar
+- 1 teaspoon sugar

-- 2 cups stock
+- 2 cups light stock eg chicken/vegetable

 - Warm half the oil in a Dutch oven and brown the meat on all sides to sear it, working in batches so you don't overcrowd the pan and removing to a plate as they are done.

 - In the same pan, add the rest of the oil and soften the onions, adding the garlic after a minute.
 Cook until going translucent but not brown, around 3-5 minutes.